In this article:

 Natero allows you to capture your account relationships between parent companies and their subsidiaries.
 For example, you can designate a parent account with one or more child accounts.
 Those child accounts can have child accounts of their own and so on.
 The account hierarchy information is displayed on the account details page where you can quickly jump between each account in the relationship.

 You can easily view hierarchy information within an account’s details page and jump between each account in the relationship.
 You can assign hierarchy labels to accounts at any level for more segmentation capability throughout the product.
 You can also setup custom dimensions and metrics for any account at any node.

 Setting up Accounts with Hierarchy

-	If you’d like to use the account hierarchy feature in Natero, we suggest you first talk to us so we understand the use case better to set up the feature properly for you.
+If you’d like to use the account hierarchy feature in Natero, we suggest that you first talk to us so we understand the use case better to set up the feature properly for you.

 How Data is Reported for Hierarchy

-	You can easily view this hierarchy information at the account details page where the account’s parent account and the child accounts are listed and easily accessible via a link.
+You can easily view this hierarchy information at the account details page where the account’s parent account and child accounts are listed and easily accessible via a link.

 Hierarchy Account Dimensions